 Red Bay Basque Whaling Station (2013)

 Whale oil was a highly prized commodity in Europe during the 16th and 17th centuries.
 The oil was used as fuel for lamps, additive for paints, soap and even as a lubricant for leather products.
-Between the 1540s and 1600s, thousands of men from southern France and northern Spain traveled each year to the shores of eastern Canada.
+Between the 1540s and 1600s, thousands of men from southern France and northern Spain travelled each year to eastern Canada’s shores.
 This was where they hunted for whales and set up a whaling station.

 Red Bay Basque Whaling Station was the largest in the world at the time.
 Here, the men rendered the whale blubber and then shipped it back home.
 The site contains remnants of the whaling operation, including rendering ovens and cauldrons, fire pits and temporary dwellings.
-Several 16th century vessel remains have also been discovered, providing insight into shipbuilding technology of that time.
+Several 16th-century vessel remains have also been discovered, providing insight into the shipbuilding technology of that time.